ptcalex/git-source-control/README.md

 There is no direct GIT interaction yet, but the `init` service of the FileRepository entity generates a PowerShell script that could be used to commit once per minute.

+The idea is that each folder under the FileRepository folder in ThingWorx storage should receive a `git init` command so that each minute all changes to a ThingWorx project would be saved in git history.